 Then we will “Squash and Merge” your contribution, combining all of your commits into a single commit and merging it into the develop branch of Yellowbrick.
 Congratulations!
 Once your contribution has been merged into master, you will be officially listed as a contributor.

-One thing that is necessary is a good understanding of Scikit-Learn and Matplotlib.
-Because our API is intended to integrate with Scikit-Learn, a good start is to review “APIs of Scikit-Learn objects” and “rolling your own estimator”.
+One thing that is necessary is a good understanding of scikit-learn and Matplotlib.
+Because our API is intended to integrate with scikit-learn, a good start is to review “APIs of scikit-learn objects” and “rolling your own estimator”.
 In terms of matplotlib, use Yellowbrick’s guide Effective Matplotlib.
 Additional resources include Nicolas P. Rougier’s Matplotlib tutorial and Chris Moffitt’s Effectively Using Matplotlib.

 There are two basic types of Visualizers:

 - Feature Visualizers are high dimensional data visualizations that are essentially transformers.

 - Score Visualizers wrap a scikit-learn regressor, classifier, or clusterer and visualize the behavior or performance of the model on test data.